stexyz/h2o-blog-posts/README.md

 **Note:** Remember to reset the cluster to avoid extra charges like  [here]([https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-reset-environment.html).

 ## Data
-It makes sense to use some data that corresponds to your usecase.
+It makes sense to use some data that corresponds to your use case.
 We have used a data set of first 10k rows of airlines data from [here](https://s3.amazonaws.com/h2o-public-test-data/smalldata/airlines/AirlinesTest.csv.zip) and then created semi synthetic data by repeating the pattern as needed (see script below).

 ### Create data
 Upload the `10k.csv` (10k rows without header), `header.csv` (just one header row) to the EMR master.
 To store files locally run the script from `/mnt/s3` as there is enough space: